evolutionlandorg/docs/getting-started/tokens/ring.md

 #### CEX

-CEX stands for Centralized Exchnge.
-You can also buy or sell RING at many CEX, the following list shows a few, you can check out [coinmarketcap](https://coinmarketcap.com/currencies/darwinia-network/markets/) for more information.
+CEX stands for Centralized Exchange.
+You can also buy or sell RING at many CEX.
+The following list shows a few.
+You can check out [coinmarketcap](https://coinmarketcap.com/currencies/darwinia-network/markets/) for more information.

 - [Huobi Global](https://www.hbg.com/en-us/exchange/ring_usdt)
 - [BKEX](https://www.bkex.com/trade/RING_USDT)